-This is an entirely new chapter in a GMP guide, introduced because the concepts explained therein were necessary to avoid having auditors or government inspectors treating the reworking (or reprocessing) of APIs in the same way as the reworking (or reprocessing) of medicinal products were being treated.
+This chapter is introduced because the concepts explained therein were necessary to avoid having auditors or government inspectors treating the reworking (or reprocessing) of APIs in the same way as the reworking (or reprocessing) of medicinal products were being treated.

 There is an essential difference between the reworking (or reprocessing) of a chemical such as an intermediate or an API and the reworking (or reprocessing) of a physical mixture such as a medicinal (or drug) product.
-In the case of chemicals the techniques of reprocessing or reworking have been used for centuries now to purify substances and remove impurities, whilst the reprocessing (or reworking) of a medicinal (drug) product rarely results in a purer product and may even result in a product with a shorter shelf life or lower bio-availability.
+In the case of chemicals, the techniques of reprocessing or reworking have been used for centuries now to purify substances and remove impurities, whilst the reprocessing (or reworking) of a medicinal (drug) product rarely results in a purer product and may even result in a product with a shorter shelf life or lower bio-availability.

 14.10 The intention of the wording is that this section applies only when there is an "established specification" for an intermediate, i.e. the section should not be applied when the intermediate is "monitored" to ensure that the use criteria for the next step (e.g. less than 0.5% free ketone) are met, (because in such cases the process step may be continued for a length of time till the use criteria are met).
-Similarly the paragraph can only be applied to intermediates which are sufficiently long-lived that they can be held until the tests have been completed, even if such intermediates have not been isolated.
+Similarly, the paragraph can only be applied to intermediates which are sufficiently long-lived that they can be held until the tests have been completed, even if such intermediates have not been isolated.

 When material has actually been found not to meet specification simply retaining this material in quarantine is insufficient (except for material being under OOS investigation), but it specifically needs to be identified (i.e. physical or in the computer stock lists) as "DOES NOT MEET SPECIFICATION".
-Some companies actually place a red "Rejected" label on the containers, but in such cases there should be an SOP which indicates that a "Rejected" label does not automatically mean that the material has to be "Destroyed".
+Some companies actually place a red "Rejected" label on the containers waiting for a final disposition decision (reprocess, rework, destroy for API's and intermediates or further processing for intermediates only), but in such cases, there should be an SOP which indicates that a "Rejected" label does not automatically mean that the material has to be "Destroyed".

-The second precaution is to quarantine the materials.
-This may be done by giving the material a special symbol in the Material Management computer to indicate that it is not in Quarantine awaiting test, but has already been tested and found deficient.
-Where such a system is not available, then simple management tools, such as stock cards, and even the containers themselves, need to be marked so that it is seen that the material is "On Hold" (and some companies use this term to denote such a quarantine status).
+The material can be given a special status in the Material Management computer system to indicate that it is not in Quarantine awaiting test, but has already been tested and found deficient.
+Where such a computer system is not available, then management tools, such as stock cards, and even the containers themselves, need to be marked so that it is seen that the material is "On Hold" and some companies use this term to denote such a quarantine status).

-The statement "can be reworked or reprocessed" replaced the requirement that such material should be "rejected" during the discussions in the WG to indicate quite clearly that, in the cases of intermediates and APIs, further processing is one option of treating materials not meeting specification.
-Nevertheless the input specification of the material has to be met.
+The statement "can be reworked or reprocessed" replaced the requirement that such material should be "rejected".
+In the cases of intermediates, further processing is one option of treating materials not meeting specification.
 One possibility which was not specifically mentioned, is that of actually using the batch of rejected material in the process without reworking or reprocessing it.
-2.15 might be so interpreted to mean that intermediates which do not meet specification can still be released under quarantine for use in the next process step, and the "completion of the evaluation" can be carried out at the end of the process, i.e. a check is made whether the detected deviation from specification has no effect upon the final product.
+ICHQ7 might be so interpreted to mean that intermediates which do not meet specification can still be released under quarantine for use in the next process step, and the "completion of the evaluation" including regulatory impact, can be carried out at the end of the process, i.e. a check is made whether the detected deviation from specification has no effect upon the final product quality.
 If such a procedure is permitted by the company's SOPs then there should be the requirement that such a step be classified as a "Concurrent Validation" step, because it will rarely have been covered by the normal prospective validation activities.